Overview

 - Piano Roll tracks contain musical notes.

-- Automation tracks contain curves that can modify the value of a single parameter over the course of the song
+- Automation tracks contain curves that can modify the value of a single parameter over the course of the song.

-There are 3 types of channel:
+There are 3 types of channels:

-- The Master Channel is always present and cannot be deleted.
-It is effectively the final effect chain but can do special things such as automate the BPM of the song.
+- The Master Channel is always present, and cannot be deleted.
+It is effectively the final effect chain, but can do special things such as automate the BPM of the song.

 Channels & Tracks